Last Updated on March 30, 2026 by Sophie Wilesmith

 The framework confirms the importance of land use in achieving net zero targets, including through carbon removal and renewable energy generation.
 In principle, this supports the role of perennial biomass crops within the UK’s climate strategy.

-At Terravesta, we are actively working to influence policy.
+We need clearer government signals on long-term support and incentives for Miscanthus, and Terravesta is committed to helping farmers unlock its full potential.
+We are actively working to influence policy.
 Please add your support by signing our petition calling on the UK Government to provide direct support for Miscanthus cultivation.